Neurofibromatosis

 • Sometimes genetic testing

-Diagnosis of all 3 types is clinical (see table Diagnosing Neurofibromatosis) by detailed physical examination that is focused on the cutaneous, skeletal, and neurologic systems.
-NF1 should be suspected and monitored for in children who have multiple café-au-lait spots even if they do not have other features or family history of NF1.
+NF1 is most often suspected during a routine physical examination (sometimes prompted by cosmetic concerns), or during an evaluation based on a positive family history.
+The diagnosis of all 3 types is primarily clinical (see table ) by detailed physical examination that is focused on the cutaneous, skeletal, and neurologic systems.
+NF1 should be suspected and monitored for in children who have multiple café-au-lait spots even if they do not have other features or a family history of NF1 (eg, such as those with Legius syndrome) (1).

-Brain MRI is done in patients with neurologic symptoms or signs and, when detailed visual testing is not possible, in young children who meet the clinical criteria for NF1 and who may have an optic glioma.
-T2-weighted MRI may show thickening or tortuosity of the optic nerves and parenchymal hyperintense lesions that change over time and correlate with small cystic structures in NF1; MRI may help identify vestibular schwannomas or meningiomas in NF2.
+Imaging with brain MRI is performed in patients with neurologic symptoms or signs and, when detailed visual testing is not possible, in young children who meet the clinical criteria for NF1 and who may have an optic glioma.
+T2-weighted MRI may show thickening or tortuosity of the optic nerves and parenchymal hyperintense lesions that change over time and correlate with small cystic structures in NF1; MRI may help identify vestibular schwannomas or meningiomas in NF2 (2).
 If vestibular schwannoma is suspected, CT of the petrous ridge can be done; it typically shows widening of the auditory canal.

 Table